thor-harsh/Project--Hadoop-1/README.md

  **Speed**: With parallel processing and minimal data movement, Hadoop offers fast processing of massive amounts of data.<br></br>
  **Simple**: Developers can write code in a choice of languages, including Java, C++ and Python.<br></br>

- **Important Note: Go through the dataset before going to the code.**
+ **Important-Note: Go through the dataset before going to the code.**

 </table>